Faculty and Staff Profiles

 Service

-• The University of Memphis - Co-Chair Tenure Track Special Education Search Committee - Fall, 2012 - Spring, 2013
+• The University of Memphis - Co-Chair Tenure Track Special Education Search Committee - 2012-2013

-• The University of Memphis - Staff Development Committee Member - 2011-Present
+• The University of Memphis - Faculty - Staff Development Advisory Committee Member - 2011-2013

 • Bowling Green State University - Multicultural Incentives Committee Member - 2009-2011